My Photo

 EstherK

 I completely agree, Sarah.
-The balance is very necessary and helpful if we're living in the secular world - a blessing to have diversity in one's life, for sure.
-I guess my main point was to try to prevent the syndrome wherein "being Jewish" is more of a job and less of an identity.
-Although perhaps for some, that's all they want it to be - to do Jewish during the week and be on their own during their free time.
+The balance is very necessary and helpful if were living in the secular world - a blessing to have diversity in ones life, for sure.
+I guess my main point was to try to prevent the syndrome wherein being Jewish is more of a job and less of an identity.
+Although perhaps for some, thats all they want it to be - to do Jewish during the week and be on their own during their free time.
 No judgments.
 I just know way too many people who get burned out during the week...

 Thanks for commenting!